pni-libraries/python-pninexus/_sources/nexus_xml.rst.txt

 particularly true when the field or attribute should store static data which does not change during an experiment.

-:py:mod:`python-pni` supports this feature.
+:py:mod:`python-pninexus` supports this feature.
 Full support is provided for numeric types.
 In the above example the `vector` attribute could be filled with data with